ky572/cs6903_proj1/README.md

 The script will wait for input from stdin.
 The input should be the ciphertext.

-The script will print the guess to stdout.
+The script will print the guess to stdout and then terminate